wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 * [Jupyter Notebooks, and JupyterLab](https://jupyter.org) and [IPython](https://ipython.org) environments
   * These are the jupyter, jupyterlab, and notebook packages.
 This will also include the IPython interactive python environment
   * [nbopen](https://github.com/takluyver/nbopen) If you want to open a Jupyter Notebook from inside a file manager window for Windows or Mac.
-(Follow the directions at this link [here]().).

 Then you can install (or reinstall) the following basic "must-have" packages for working in data science